Brawlmance/Web/README.md

 ## Installation

-Create a MYSQL database, and execute database.sql on it Then, make a copy of keys.example.php, rename it to keys.php and fill the variables
+Create a MySQL database, and execute application/database.sql on it

+Then, make a copy of application/keys.example.php, name it application/keys.php and fill the variables